Factbox - Contenders, picks for key jobs in Trump's administration

 * Andrew Puzder, chief executive officer of CKE Restaurants

-* Victoria Lipnic, U.S. Equal Employment Opportunity Commission commissioner and former Labor Department official during the George W. Bush administration
+* Victoria Lipnic, U.S. Equal Employment Opportunity Commission member and former Labor Department official during the George W. Bush administration

-* Elaine Chao, former labor secretary and deputy transportation secretary under Republican Presidents George W. Bush and George H.W.
-Bush, respectively.
-Chao is wife of Senate Majority Leader Mitch McConnell

 HOUSING AND URBAN DEVELOPMENT SECRETARY